Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       ![Old page's issues](/img/history-621.jpg "Old page's issues")

-      Links from elsewhere on the site pointed at the introduction section, and with the path /621, it was also the most popular entry point for organic searches for the product.
+      Links from elsewhere on the site pointed at the introduction section, and with the path /621, it was also the most popular entry point for organic searches on the product.
 Of the 70% that didn't leave the site from here, less than half visited other pages within the 621 area.

-      Prominent links took users away of the 621 area entirely, back to pages about Dieter's career and the good design principles.
+      Prominent links took users away of the 621 area entirely, back to pages about Dieter's career, and the good design principles.

       Overall just 9% of users who reached one of the other 621 pages ever reached the buy page.